JRB-y/RoleManager/README.md

 This command will create a `roles` and `role_user` tables.

 ## Configuration
+After you publish your configuration file, you can customize it:

 1. **Models**: You can configure your Role, User and UserRole models.
 2. **Tables**: You can configure your roles, users and user_role table.
 3. **Foreigners**: You can configure your roles and users foreign keys.